MSc Computer Science (Conversion)

 How will I be taught and assessed?

 You will be taught through a blend of interactive lectures, practical sessions, seminars, and group work designed to give you both theoretical understanding and hands-on experience.
-The course uses a mix of block mode and face-to-face teaching, allowing you to balance your studies with other commitments.
-Block mode involves intensive one-week teaching sessions followed by four weeks of guided independent study, while face-to-face sessions in the later terms provide more traditional classroom learning.
 Regular online tutorials spread across the course will support your learning, provide help with your assessments, and help you to complete your research project.

 Useful Documents